GuavaCZ/filament-knowledge-base/README.md

 But we offer a deeper integration to your panels.

-#### Integrating into resources
+#### Integrating into resources or pages
 You will most likely have a section in your knowledge base dedicated to each of your resource (at least to the more complex ones).

-To integrate your resource with the documentation, all you need to do is implement the `HasKnowledgeBase` contract in your resource.
+To integrate your resource with the documentation, all you need to do is implement the `HasKnowledgeBase` contract in your resource or page.

 This will require you to implement the `getDocumentation` method, where you simply return the documentation pages you want to integrate.
 You can either return the `IDs` as strings (dot-separated path inside `/docs/{locale}/`) or use the helper to retrieve the model:
 ```php